Dorif/fragalyseqt/README.md

 ```bash
 pkg_add git py311-pip && git clone https://github.com/Dorif/fragalyseqt && cd fragalyseqt && pip3.11 install -r requirements.txt && python3.11 main.py
 ```

+## Will it run at non-x86 machines?

+Yes, it will, because it is cross-platform not only in terms of OS, but also in terms of hardware.
+At least it was run at RISC-V and ARM based machines.

 ## Known bad systems.